MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/mobile-client/index.md

 3. Enter your user name and password.
 When your user name and password are validated, the list of compatible installer applications for your device is displayed in the browser.
 Normally, only one application, the mobile client, appears in this list.

 4. If the web server uses a self-signed CA certificate, install the certificate at least once on the device.
 The Application Center administrator should provide the certificate; see [Managing and installing self-signed CA certificates in an Application Center test environment for details](../../../installation-configuration/production/appcenter/#managing-and-installing-self-signed-ca-certificates-in-an-application-center-test-environment).
+    * Tap the **SSL-Certificate** tab and select the certificate.
+    * Tap **Install**.
+You must only perform this action once for the device.
+You can verify whether the certificate is installed by looking in **Settings → Security → Trusted Credentials → User on the device**.
+This view shows the SSL certificates that the user has installed on the device.
+If the self-signed CA certificate is not installed on the device, the Android operating system prevents you from downloading the mobile client in the following steps.

+Before you can see the mobile client in the list of available applications, the Application Center administrator must install the mobile client application.
+The administrator uploads the mobile client to the Application Center and sets the **Installer** property to **true**.
+See [Application properties]().